IanWambai/Chowder/README.md

 ##Debugging

-You can use the tag "M-PESA REQUEST" to view requests and return codes If you get errors, look up the response code, which will be toasted and logged, in the Developers Guide under Reference Faults.
++ You can use the tag "M-PESA REQUEST" to view requests and return codes.
++ If you get errors, look up the response code (which will be toasted and also logged) in the Developers Guide under Reference Faults.
 Find it [here.](https://github.com/IanWambai/Chowder/tree/master/files/m-pesa_developers_guide.doc).

 And you are done!
 Get more code in the sample project.